jars of smoked trout packed and ready to be sealed in a pressure canner for storage.

 2. Brine the filets.

-3. Remove from brine and let air-dry in the fridge (to build a pellicle so the smoke sticks).
+3. Remove from brine and let air-dry in the fridge (to build a good pellicle so the smoke sticks).

 4. Lightly smoke the fish.